mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and pueblo-like structures carved out of limestone.
 The landing pads are too small and unstable to dock a starship but many can support small craft and gravitic vehicles.
-A tourist service in the planet’s northern hemisphere offers transportation via airship between some of its more popular mountain ranges.
+A tourist service in the planet's northern hemisphere offers transportation via airship between some of its more popular mountain ranges.
 Trained guides and mountaineers are available to